-A felt activity book is a great way to keep smaller kids entertained.
-They're especially fun to make around the holidays--when themes for the book abound, and mom and dad are busy with preparations.
+Felt activity book are great for keeping smaller kids entertained.
+They're especially fun to make around holidays—when themes for books abound, and Mom and Dad are busy with preparations.
 Another benefit to making your own busy book is that you can focus on learning areas appropriate for your child.
-This guide to making a busy book focuses on Passover as an example, but you can choose any theme or holiday, and use your own creativity to design the pages.
+This guide to making a busy book focuses on Passover as an example, but you can choose any theme or holiday, and get creative while designing the pages.

 What You Do:

-- Start by assembling the body of the book.
-Stack the felt squares, or pages, together and using a hole punch, make four evenly spaced holes in each page.
-Six pages is a good length for your first time.
+Start by assembling the body of the book.
+Stack the felt squares, or pages, together (you might have to do a few groups at a time) and using a hole punch, make four evenly spaced holes in each page.
+Six pages is a good length for your first book.

-- Using ribbon, tie the pages together, knotting one ribbon securely around each pair of holes.
+Tie the pages together with the ribbon, knotting one ribbon securely around each grouping of holes.

-- Make the cover.
+It's time to make the cover!
 You can cut out felt letters or use a fabric marker to write the title right on the felt.

-- Parting of the Red Sea: sew a zipper onto two pieces of blue felt and glue the edges to the page.
-When you zip it up, it’s all blue water; when you unzip it, there are a row of felt Israelites crossing.
+Parting of the Red Sea: Sew a zipper onto two pieces of blue felt and glue the edges to the page.
+When you zip it up, it’s all blue water; when you unzip it, there's a row of felt Israelites crossing.

-- Moses and the Ten Commandments: Used fabric glue to attach Velcro tape to three different shapes-- a rectangle, a circle and a square.
-Make a felt Moses holding the Ten Commandments written on three tablets of those same three shapes and attached the corresponding Velcro, so that children can match the shapes.
-(You can sew a little pocket on the back of the previous page to stash the shapes.)
+Moses and the Ten Commandments: Use fabric glue to attach Velcro tape to three different shapes: a rectangle, a circle and a square.
+Make a felt Moses holding the Ten Commandments written on three tablets of those same three shapes and attach the corresponding Velcro, so that children can match the shapes.
+If you want, you can sew a little pocket on the back of the previous page to stash the shapes.